-Req. # Requirement DOC MAN Procedure Verification Corrective Action F-5.1 There shall be a water management plan to mitigate risks associated with the water system on an ongoing basis.
+Req. # Requirement DOC MAN Procedure Verification Corrective Action F-4.1 There shall be a water management plan to mitigate risks associated with the water system on an ongoing basis.
 WP • The water management plan shall include the following: preventive controls, monitoring and verification procedures, corrective actions, and documentation.
 The plan shall be reviewed following any changes made to the water system risk assessment and adjusted accordingly to incorporate such changes.
-Training and/or retraining of personnel having oversight or performance duties shall be documented.
+Training and/or retraining of employees and workers having oversight or performance duties shall be documented.
 Auditor reviews the water management plan for accuracy and completeness relative to the risk assessment.
 Operation develops or updates the water management plan.
-F-5.2 Water testing shall be part of the water management plan, as directed by the water risk assessment and current industry standards or prevailing regulations for the commodities being grown.
+F-4.2 Water testing shall be part of the water management plan, as directed by the water risk assessment and current industry standards or prevailing regulations for the commodities being grown.
 WP • As required, there shall be a written procedure for water testing during the production and harvest season, which includes frequency of sampling, who is taking the samples, where sample is taken, how the sample is collected, type of test and acceptance criteria.
 If all water is sourced from a municipal source, the municipal testing shall suffice.
 The frequency of testing and point of water sampling shall be determined based on the risk assessment and current industry standards or prevailing regulations for commodities being produced.
 Auditor verifies that a water testing program is in compliance with the risk assessment and current industry standards or prevailing regulations and is included in the water management plan.
 Operation develops a testing program consistent with risks identified in the risk assessment and with current industry standards or prevailing regulations for the commodities being produced.

-Req. # Requirement DOC MAN Procedure Verification Corrective Action F-5.3 The testing program shall be implemented consistent with the water management plan.
+Req. # Requirement DOC MAN Procedure Verification Corrective Action F-4.3 The testing program shall be implemented consistent with the water management plan.
 R • Testing shall be performed and documented according to procedures described in the water management plan.
 Auditor reviews testing records for compliance with the written plan.
 Operation shall revise testing to be in compliance with the written plan.
 The corrective actions noted in the water management plan shall be followed until the conditions have been mitigated and the non- conformity has been resolved.
-F-5.4 If water is treated to meet microbiological criteria, the treatment is approved and effective for its intended use, and is appropriately monitored.
-R • Treatment is approved for its intended use (e.g., EPA-registered antimicrobial pesticide, or registration as required by the prevailing regulation of the country of use) and is delivered in a manner to ensure that the treated water is consistently safe and of adequate sanitary quality for its intended use and/or consistently meets the relevant microbial quality criteria.
-Treatment is monitored at a frequency adequate to ensure that the treated water is consistently safe and of adequate sanitary quality for its intended use and/or consistently meets the relevant microbial quality for its intended use and/or consistently meets the relevant microbial quality for its intended use and/or consistently meets the relevant microbial quality criteria.
-Auditor verifies that water treatment is approved for its intended use, reviews documentation that it is used effectively to meet the intended microbiological criteria, and reviews monitoring records for compliance with the Operation's established procedure and acceptance criteria.
+F-4.4 If water is treated to meet microbiological criteria, the treatment is approved and effective for its intended use, and is appropriately monitored.
+R • Treatment is approved for its intended use (e.g., EPA-registered antimicrobial pesticide, or registration as required by the prevailing regulation of the country of use) and is delivered in a manner to ensure that the treated water is consistently safe and of adequate sanitary quality for its intended use and/or consistently meets the microbial quality criteria indicated by current industry standard or prevailing regulation.
+Treatment is monitored at a frequency sufficient to meet treatment objectives.
+Auditor verifies that water treatment is approved for its intended use, reviews documentation that it is used effectively to meet the intended microbiological criteria, and reviews monitoring records for compliance with the operation's established procedure and acceptance criteria.
 Operation discontinues use of unapproved treatments, uses approved treatments in an effective manner, and monitors the treatment at an adequate frequency.